kmarkus/rFSM/doc/README.txt

       chaining multiple transition segments together.
 Connectors are similar to the UML junction element and are statically checked.
-This means for a compound transition to be executed the events specified on all transitions must match the current events and the guards of all transitions must be true.
+This means for a compound transition to be executed the events specified on all transitions must match the current set of events and the guards of all transitions must be true.

       See the examples =connector\_simple.lua= and =connector\_split.lua=